PortNumber53/task-sync/README.md

   }
 }
 ```

-- `image_tag`: The tag to apply to the built image.
+- `image_tag`: The tag for the new Docker image.
-- `files`: A list of files to monitor.
-The step will re-run if their hashes change.
+- `files`: A list of file paths to monitor for changes.
+- `hashes`: A map of file paths to their SHA256 hashes.
+This is used to detect changes and is updated automatically.
+- `params`: A list of extra parameters to pass to the `docker build` command (e.g., build arguments).
 - `shell` (optional): A list of shell commands to execute before the build.
 - `depends_on` (optional): A list of other step IDs that must be completed successfully before this step can run.